a-holocron/selenium-java-cucumber/README.md

-# selenium-java-cucumber
+# openinsider
-A sample setup of Selenium-Java-Cucumber.
+A simple setup of Selenium-Java-Cucumber.